How to Spot and Deal With An Energy Vampire

 The only reason an energy vampire has power over you is because you are choosing – consciously or subconsciously – to give it to them.
 This is why emotionally intelligent or sensitive people are so prone to getting sucked dry – we’re sensitive to others’ needs, we can’t stand to cause pain to another human being, and we pick up energy and vibration and soak it in like a sponge.

 This is not about battling for control over the other person or getting your power back from the other person.
 That’s not how this works.
 This is about the strengthening of your own energy, the stepping into your own power, taking responsibility for yourself and your own actions and not allowing yourself to be a victim.
-This is about keeping grounded, protected and energised.
+This is about keeping grounded, protected and energized.

 A compulsive taker or user, for example, can only take what you are willing to give to her – so don’t give any more than you are willing and set firm boundaries.
 An Alpha will only keep attempting to dominate you if you show submissiveness or, paradoxically, keep competing in the game for dominance and trying to prove yourself to him.

 Remind yourself of your responsibility for your own energy and personal power, your own certainty that you are a child of God who is just as valued and deserving of your needs being met as any other.
 Remind yourself that you do not need to compete, give, or attend every pity party you’re invited to join to “earn” that worth – it is simply your God given right.
-Stand unapologetically in your own divine light.
+Stand unapologetically in your own authentic truth.

 Deep breaths now.
 This part contains some triggers.